-The Rubenstein School has a thriving and growing graduate program with approximately 100 graduate students equally split between our Master's and Ph.D. programs.
+The Rubenstein School has a thriving and growing graduate program with approximately 120 graduate students between our research Master's and Ph.D. programs and our low-residency professional Master's in Leadership for Sustainability.
 We are proud of our close-knit community that is characterized by high levels of engagement with undergraduate students, faculty, and staff in a vibrant learning-research atmosphere.

 Graduate students interact frequently with their "hand-picked" Graduate Studies Committee to discuss the development and progress of their class work and research.
 Students interact with each other and the School's administration through the Rubenstein Graduate Student Association (RGSA).

 Degrees, Concentrations and Certificates:

 with optional concentrations in:

 - Aquatic Ecology and Watershed Science